Stayross/first-repository/README.md

-Here there are some projects from my Bachelor.
+Here you can find some projects from my Bachelor and Master.
+Feel free to use any proggram you want.